 VTTablet runs a cooperative throttling service.
-This service probes the shard's MySQL topology and observes health, measure by replication lag, or by another metric delivered by custom query, on servers.
+This service probes the shard's MySQL topology and observes replication lag on servers.
 This throttler is derived from GitHub's freno.

 Note: the Vitess documentation is transitioning from the term "Master" (with regard to MySQL replication) to "Primary". this document reflects this transition.